 I actually made these banana muffins a few months ago, and our daughter still talks about them.
 She would be perfectly happy if I kept these muffins on the counter and this Peanut Butter Banana Ice Cream in the freezer all the time.

-Tips for making these Peanut Butter Chocolate Chip Banana Muffins:
+Tips for making Peanut Butter Chocolate Chip Banana Muffins:

-Go ahead and make a double batch and freeze one for later.
+Go ahead and make a double batch of these peanut butter banana muffins and freeze one for later.
 Our son says they are amazing right out of the freezer, while our daughter likes to microwave them for 10 seconds for hot melty chips.

 Both ways are perfectly acceptable and delicious.